ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 6. Turn up the volume to hear the notification when a slot is found

 ## Compatibility
+Currently **not compatible** with Whole Foods orders from primenow.com, but Prime Now compatibility will be added soon.
+Check back around 3/8/20

 **Before using this tool**, ensure that your checkout page looks **exactly** like the examples in the _Compatible_ section below.
 This tool currently only works for some regions of the US because Amazon's checkout pages seem to vary based on your location and I designed the tool based on the page I see in my region.
 If your checkout page doesn't look like the examples in the _Compatible_ or _Incompatible_ sections below, this tool may still work for you but no guarantees.